 Our common stock is listed on the OTC Bulletin Board under the symbol "NXTD."
-In conjunction with this offering, we applied to list our common stock and warrants on the Nasdaq Capital Market and our common stock and warrants are expected to begin trading on the Nasdaq Capital Market under the ticker symbols "NXTD" and "NXTDW," respectively, on Thursday, September 11, 2014.
+In conjunction with this offering, we intend to apply to list our common stock and warrants on the Nasdaq Capital Market under the symbols "NXTD" and "NXTDW", respectively.